How to Multi-table SNG Tournaments - Part #2

 Tiling has its advantages, by having all the tables visible you are able to spot any particularly interesting plays when you are not in the hand (first hand all-ins for example).
 The other advantage is that you can pre-select the fold button easily before it is your turn to act - which gives you more time to focus on the hands you are involved in.

 The disadvantages of tiling revolve around the sheer amount of information available... there will be so much going on in front of your eyes at any one time that it can be difficult to know what to focus on.
-You may be drawn to one table with particularly wild opponents or one where your cards are good - to the potential detriment of the others.
+You may be drawn to one table with particularly fishy opponents or one where your cards are good - to the potential detriment of the others.

 Cascading tables is usually done in such a way that the top of each table is visible.
 As it becomes your turn to act the table in question will automatically come to the front.
 If you need to act on 2 or more tables at the same time then the table header will usually flash to let you know.
 Many people pull out tables where interesting hands are going on and then put them back into the cascade afterwards...